HanishaChowdary/WHFBUsage/docs/README.md

 Firstly, let's retrieve the User Registration Details for WHFB to a Custom Log in Log Analytics workspace.
 For which, I am using a Logic App with the below logic considering all the [Service limits](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-limits-and-config?tabs=azure-portal) while fetching large datasets too.

-When you run a call to the Graph API that has more results than your $top count is limited to (max 999) then you get a property in the body of the request called @odata.nextLink.
+When you run a call to the Graph API that has more results than your $top count (is limited to max 999) then you get a property in the body of the request called @odata.nextLink.
+If the number of results is less than or equal to your top count then that property simply doesn’t exist.

 <img width="590" alt="image" src="https://user-images.githubusercontent.com/111733151/185876510-a1e734c1-dde5-4716-a164-f46541c31061.png">

+There are often many ways to achieve an outcome, and here’s how I’ve done it.
 I will be handling the pagination of this Graph API, or indeed any other OData compliant API, through a HTTP Connector in the Logic Apps.

-If the number of results is less than or equal to your top count then that property simply doesn’t exist.
-There are often many ways to achieve an outcome, and here’s how I’ve done it.
-I initialize a few variables: A Boolean that is used in the looping logic, an array variable to store the items retrieved from the API, and a string variable for the odatanext link.
+I initialized a few variables: A Boolean that is used in the looping logic, an array variable to store the items retrieved from the API, and a string variable for the odatanext link.

 ![image](https://user-images.githubusercontent.com/111733151/185876649-31da0591-18eb-4ca6-8470-907e7414c049.png)